 Not all days involve challenging jumping, which is why it is important to check with the Secretary beforehand.
 Whilst we try to put in as much jumping as possible a lot will depend on the area being hunted and the ground conditions.
 Never open a gate adjacent to a jump until after all the jumpers have gone.
 This is extremely dangerous, inviting jumping horses to dip out of jumping at the last minute.

 It is the duty of all members of the field to assist the Masters and hunt staff at gates.
 If you see them approaching a gate a word to the field master for consent to go forward is all that is required and then speedy assistance so as not to hold them up in their work.
 It is of course easier for children and young adults to jump off their mounts to help.
 Please bear this in mind if you fall into this category.
 Please thank any person who opens the gate and do not ride off and leave a mounted follower to try and shut a gate on their own.

 If in doubt it is better to shut a gate than to leave it open.
 We have gate shutters on busier days who follow the field but they cannot be relied upon to shut all gates left open.
 They are a safety net and not a guarantee that all gates will be shut.
 If you go through a gate and someone in front shouts “gate please”, pass this on to the riders behind, but if you are the last person through the gate, you must close the gate.
 It is the duty of all hunt followers to ensure that all gates that have been opened are closed.
 In the event that riders behind are out of earshot a raised whip or hand is the method of communication.
 Do not leave the gate until you have heard “gate please” passed back or a whip or hand has been raised in acknowledgment.

 Riding near or through livestock and farmland

-crops always ride on the track unless specifically instructed to do otherwise.
+If there is an option between a track/path and grass/planted crops always ride on the track unless specifically instructed to do otherwise.

 End of the day